c3d/recorder/README.md

 four source files:

 * The `recorder.h` file is the header, which is designed to work for either C programs.
-That header relies on a supporting `ring.h` header to implement ring buffers.
+That header relies on a supporting `recorder_ring.h` header to implement ring buffers.

 * The `recorder.c` file is the implementation file, which provides support for C programs.
-The `ring.c` file implements functions implementing dynamic ring buffers.
+The `recorder_ring.c` file implements functions implementing dynamic ring buffers.

 To define recorders, you use `RECORDER` statements, which takes